Overview of restructuring and insolvency activityi Liquidity and state of the financial markets

 - assignees of any connected party within two years prior to the declaration.

 Except in the case of directors and group companies, subordinated claims are only those accrued after the relevant fact or circumstance occurs.
 Equitable subordination affects any sort of claims, except in relation to shareholders (points (a) and (d) above), where only financial claims are subordinated.
-The main effects of the subordination of the claims are (1) the cancellation of any security interests granted by the debtor, (2) deprivation of voting rights (although the claim will be bound by the restructuring agreement or plan of reorganisation) and (3) subordination in terms of priorities in distribution (i.e., rank at the bottom of the payment waterfall).
+The main effects of the subordination of the claims are (1) the cancellation of any security interests granted by the debtor, (2) deprivation of voting rights (although the claim will be bound by the composition agreement ) and (3) subordination in terms of priorities in distribution (i.e., rank at the bottom of the payment waterfall).

 Creditors, the debtor, or any interested party may challenge the estate or the list of creditors drafted by the insolvency administrator.
-The SIA foresees that the common phase will not end until the court resolves these challenges, unless they represent less than 20 per cent of assets or claims.
-However, pursuant to the Draft Bill, and in order to reduce the length of the proceedings and preserve the value of the assets, the common phase will end 15 days after the draft insolvency report is filed by the insolvency administrator.
+However, in order to speed up the insolvency proceedings to reduce the length of the proceedings and preserve the value of the assets, the common phase will end 15 days after the draft insolvency report is filed by the insolvency administrator.
 Unless a proposal for a composition agreement has been presented, the proceeding will move on to the liquidation phase as a default rule.

-Under Spanish insolvency law, directors must file for concurso within two months from directors' actual or due awareness of the debtor's inability to regularly pay its obligations as they are due (see above special rules due to covid-19).
-Failure to comply with this duty might have negative consequences for directors if they are found to have wilfully or grossly negligently created or deepened insolvency (a late petition is a rebuttable presumption thereof).
+Under Spanish insolvency law, directors must file for concurso within two months from directors' actual or due awareness of the debtor's inability to regularly pay its obligations as they are due.
+Failure to comply with this duty might have negative consequences for directors if they are found to have wilfully or grossly and negligently created or deepened insolvency (a late petition is a rebuttable presumption thereof).
 Directors' liability is analysed within the frame of the insolvency classification section, which kicks in upon the finalisation of the common stage of the insolvency proceeding.
 In particular, in the event of liquidation, directors may be liable for the impaired claims accrued from the onset of insolvency.

 During this four-month period, the court shall not admit petitions for involuntary concurso (the debtor has preference to file voluntarily until the end of the fourth month).
 The same rule shall apply if this period is extended.

-The Draft Bill also foresees the stay of the right to modify, terminate or accelerate an executory contract that is deemed necessary to the continuity of the business activity of the debtor during the period of effects of the pre-insolvency notice.
+The New Spanish Insolvency Act also foresees the stay of the right to modify, terminate or accelerate an executory contract that is deemed necessary to the continuity of the business activity of the debtor during the period of effects of the pre-insolvency notice.
 Debtors' counterparties may challenge this effect of the pre-insolvency notice on the grounds that their contract with the debtor is unnecessary to the company's ongoing business.

 The debtor is allowed to file one pre-insolvency notice per year.
-This is consistent with the SIA's goal of promoting restructuring alternatives to concurso, as long as the restructuring alternatives are actually suitable to remove financial distress.
+This is consistent with the New Spanish Insolvency Act goal of promoting restructuring alternatives to concurso, as long as the restructuring alternatives are actually suitable to remove financial distress.

-Lastly, one of the main changes to the pre-insolvency regime introduced by the Draft Bill consists of the right of creditors representing the majority of claims that may be affected by a restructuring plan (or, when appointed, the restructuring expert) to request the insolvency court to suspend the debtor's filing for insolvency for a period of one month insofar as they prove that a restructuring plan that is likely to be approved has been presented.iii Clawback actions (avoidance)
+Lastly, one of the main changes to the pre-insolvency regime introduced by Law 16/22 consists of the right of creditors representing the majority of claims that may be affected by a restructuring plan (or, when appointed, the restructuring expert) to request the insolvency court to suspend the debtor's filing for insolvency for a period of one month insofar as they prove that a restructuring plan that is likely to be approved has been presented.iii Clawback actions (avoidance)

-According to Article 226 of the SIA, a debtor's acts and contracts detrimental to the estate that were performed within the two years prior to the request for the declaration of insolvency, and those between such a request and the date when insolvency was declared, may be avoided, even in the absence of fraud or intent (this period also extends to the period following a pre-insolvency notice that is not followed by a successful court-sanctioned restructuring plan).
-The SIA establishes certain rebuttable and non-rebuttable presumptions of detriment to the estate.
+According to Article 226 of the New Spanish Insolvency Act, a debtor's acts and contracts detrimental to the estate that were performed within the two years prior to the request for the declaration of insolvency, and those between such a request and the date when insolvency was declared, may be avoided, even in the absence of fraud or intent (this period also extends to the period following a pre-insolvency notice that is not followed by a successful court-sanctioned restructuring plan).
+The New Spanish Insolvency Act establishes certain rebuttable and non-rebuttable presumptions of detriment to the estate.

-The SIA also establishes certain safe harbours, mainly:
+The New Spanish Insolvency Act also establishes certain safe harbours, mainly:

 - acts and contracts pertaining to the ordinary course of business and at arm's length terms;